lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/contrib/contrib_guide.md

 #### Making Changes and Merge Requests

-It is good git-practise to only use the `main` branch for synchronization with the upstream, not for changes, as outlined in the previous subsection.
+It is good git-practice to only use the `main` branch for synchronization with the upstream, not for changes, as outlined in the previous subsection.
 In order to commit to this documentation, create a new branch (a so-called feature branch) basing on the `main` branch and commit your changes to it.